FAQ: Calibration types

 ISO 9001: The International Organization for Standards (ISO) is an independent international organization based in Switzerland that sets out standard requirements on everything from managing businesses to the environment and healthcare, even how to make a cup of tea.
 Alicat’s Management System has been ISO 9001 certified since 2004.

 ISO 17025 General requirements for the competence of testing and calibration laboratories: In most countries, ISO 17025 is the standard for which calibration labs must hold accreditation in order to be deemed technically competent.
 In some cases, suppliers and regulatory authorities will not accept test or calibration results from a lab that is not accredited.
 Alicat does not have ISO 17025 accreditation, but meets almost all of the requirements and uses similar, often better, calibration procedures.

 A2LA: A2LA is the short name for the American Association for Laboratory Accreditation.
 A2LA is a non-profit, non-governmental independent accrediting service.
 A2LA is commonly the organization that would oversee and audit an ISO 17025 certified calibration house.
 Alicat is note A2LA accredited.

 Many Alicat customers place a clause in their documentation stating that we are the OEM calibration source for the item, as we are the original manufacturer.
 This allows them to bypass the need for an accredited lab for its annual calibration of the Alicat device.
-If necessary we will, for an additional fee, send a device to an accredited lab for certification.
-We also have more information on understanding Alicat calibration and accuracy specifications.